cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **targets**
 <br>Provides detailed mapping information about where the stage column's data is stored in the target tables.
 <br>This enables schema validation, data integrity enforcement, and transformation logic consistency.
+<br>Targets might be an empty list, when the field is only used to calculate hash values
 <br>→ see "targets[]"

 ### targets[]
 <br>Provides detailed mapping information about where the stage column's data is stored in the target tables.
 <br>This enables schema validation, data integrity enforcement, and transformation logic consistency.
+<br>The list might be empty, when the source field is only used to calculate hash values but never mapped
+to a target table.
 <br>Each entry in the targets list contains:

 **table_name**